Luckyone961/LuckyoneUI/README.md

 ### **ElvUI plugin features**
 • Aura filter setup for all classes, including whitelist and blacklist
 • Layouts for DPS, Tanks, Healers and Augmentation support
-• Some clean skins for third party AddOns (Example: BugSack, Tabardy, etc)
+• Some clean skins for other third party AddOns
-• StyleFilters for nameplates support questing and priority colors in dungeons and raids
+• Style filters for nameplates: Questing and priority colors in dungeons and raids
 • Tags for detailed health information, healer-only mana and much more

 ### **Available custom profiles**